Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Introduction

 Degraded EV charging performance is another concern in cold weather.
 EV fast charging rate can significantly decline under cold conditions \cite{MOTOAKI2018162}.
 Reference \cite{tikka2021technical} reports that a Nissan Leaf shows a 25\% increase in charging time with a 33\% decrease in charged energy at -20$^\circ$C. Moreover, reduced driving range results in more frequent charging behaviors in cold climates due to an extra recharge need, which even increases the peak demand of power systems \cite{10105947}.

 Many existing studies have concentrated on developing EV charging strategies for cost savings~\cite{EV_cost_savings}, carbon emission control~\cite{EV_carbon}, vehicle-to-grid service~\cite{EV_V2G} and flexibility~\cite{EV_fleixbility} provision, and the reduction of charging power fluctuations~\cite{EV_smooth}.
-However, efforts mentioned above assume EV battery operates under \emph{perfect temperature conditions} and ignore both low-temperature scenarios and battery thermal characteristics.
-To address such challenges of charging in cold climates, battery heating management is proposed to improve charging performance at low temperatures~\cite{LINDGREN201637}.
+However, efforts mentioned above assume EV battery operates under perfect temperature conditions and ignore both low-temperature scenarios and battery thermal characteristics.
+To address the adverse effects of low temperatures on EV charging, battery heating management is proposed to improve charging performance at low temperatures~\cite{LINDGREN201637}.
 It is shown that cars with battery heating capability are less affected given low temperatures~\cite{tikka2021technical}.
-However, heating the battery incurs additional energy consumption and further complicates the charging process due to the complicated coupling between thermal and charging dynamics~\cite{ruan_temperature}, making it challenging to devise efficient EV charging control strategies.
+To achieve EV charging with battery thermal management, a straightforward approach is to decouple battery charging and heating into two separate control processes without considering the coupling between thermal and charging dynamics.
+For instance, the battery temperature can be regulated at a fixed setpoint, while a conventional EV charging control strategy is simultaneously implemented under this preferred temperature condition.
+However, the above uncoordinated EV battery charging and heating fails to determine the optimal timing and power allocation for heating based on the battery charging states, leading to increased costs~\cite{ruan_temperature}.
+Therefore, in view of the coupled nature of charging and heating, a natural question to ask is: \emph{How to implement effective EV charging and heating control in a coordinated manner for cost savings?} Despite the potential benefits of coordinated charging and heating control, there is insufficient understanding on its design.
+The main contribution of this work is the development of a non-trivial coordinated EV battery charging and heating control scheme.